-d) Press PF3 to go back.
+d) Press PF3 to go back to the Outgoing Change Sets panel.
 Now enter a D to deliver the change to the stream.
 Once complete you will get a confirmation message.

 e) Your changes have now been delivered to the project stream, so any team mates who have this component in their repository workspaces will now be able to accept your changes and merge them with their own.